marvrez/meme-visualizer/README.md

 * Find connected components in an image, based on its colors.
 * Apply predefined convolution filters or customize your own filters.
 * Visualize how the margins an SVM creates using either a gaussian or linear kernel changes when you add points and/or adjust an SVM's parameters.
+* Generate linear data and perform linear or logistic regression on it

 ## Installation